top of page

 One of Ford’s first performances for Columbia Pictures, “Glida” (1946) arrives on Criterion 4K UHD in April.
 He co-stars as Johnny Farrell, the bitter henchman, opposite the dashing Rita Hayworth (Glida), in one of her most iconic roles.

-(1&2) After Wades gang leaves Bisbee, but he stays back and has a short fling with Emma.
-(3&4) Evans arrives at the bar with hopes of getting some money from Wade for using his cattle in the robbery.
+(1&2) Wades gang leaves Bisbee, but he stays behind for a short fling with Emma.
+(3&4) Evans arrives at the bar, hoping for a payment from Wade for using his cattle in the robbery.
 The Marshal and the posse arrest Wade and wound Prince.

 VIDEO